 Using watercolour effects can add a new dimension to your work.
 Award-winning contemporary artist Anna Sokolova has done just that with a series of murals depicting original films and series in a hand-painted Delft Blue style.
 To achieve this style she applied granulation spray and citric acid alongside wax, masking and spatter effects.
 In this step by step guide, Sokolova will share her process so that you too can achieve this unique aesthetic.

-Improve your watercolours even further with this roundup of essential watercolour techniques.
+Improve your watercolours even further with this roundup of essential watercolour techniques and this guide to the best watercolour paints.
 You also give your own illustrations the edge with our list of the best pencils for colouring, drawing and sketching.

 Aggretsuko (opens in new tab) is a Netflix (opens in new tab) anime based on the popular character created by Yeti for mascot company Sanrio.
 Working on the show, which follows the adventures of a 25-year-old anthropomorphic red panda, was a dream come true for Sokolova and she couldn't resist using watercolours to recreate the character.
 Sokolova used various watercolour effects to add a unique look to the illustration while maintaining Aggretsuko's musical comedy vibe.